-The record path includes an integrated microphone bias circuit and six input paths.
-The multiple inputs can be mixed and muxed before the ADC.
-In addition, it is possible to route the analog inputs around the mixed signal section directly to the output analog mixers.
-A stereo digital microphone input is also supported.
+The record path includes an integrated microphone bias circuit and six inputs.
+The inputs can be mixed and muxed before the ADC, or they can be configured to bypass the ADC.
+The ADAU1761 includes a stereo digital microphone input.

-The ADAU1361 includes five high power output drivers (two differential and three single-ended), supporting stereo headphones, an earpiece, or other output transducer.
+The ADAU1761 includes five high power output drivers (two differential and three single-ended), supporting stereo headphones, an earpiece, or other output transducer.
 AC-coupled or capless configurations are supported.
-Individual fine level controls are supported on all seven output pins.
+Individual fine level controls are supported on all analog outputs.
 The output mixer stage allows for flexible routing of audio.